Better use of English through better understanding (A–K)

 “That remark is beside the point.”
 The remark is not germane, not on the point, because it is out of contact with, at the side of, the issue being discussed.

-Besides has just one meaning: in addition to.
+The adverb besides has just one meaning: in addition to.

 “Besides, he has no money left.”
 In addition to other considerations, he now has no money.